 If what you’re simulating is life, then three is minimally sufficient since the complex chemical reactions required are not possible on a flat plane.
 In fact, three may be ideal.
 Where the reactions necessary for life can’t occur in two dimensions, four might allow substrates to “slip away” from reaction centers, making life orders of magnitude more difficult per unit of entropy (or however we want to measure it).

 The simulation hypothesis could also explain the anthropic principle, which states that “any data we collect about the universe, in order for it to be observable in the first place, must be compatible with the conscious and sapient life that observes it” [Wikipedia].
 Universes that cannot evolve life will not be observed.

 If I were simulating a variety of entire universes, especially ones where life could evolve, and I wanted to be as meaningful as possible, I imagine I would opt for more information density rather than more dimensions, especially since each added dimension would come at such a high cost.
 I imagine I would also want there to be an arrow of time, such as the one we observe, if only to force the simulation forward to some sort of resolution rather than let it spin its tires in a random back-and-forth walk.

 Scientists at Oxford famously observed back in 2017 that it’s not possible for this universe to be simulated on a classical computer, since not even the biggest can handle the quirks of quantum mechanics.
-However, we don’t know that we aren’t in a simulation on any other kind of computer, such as a quantum computer or that our universe isn’t artificial.
+However, we don’t know that we aren’t in a simulation on any other kind of computer, such as a quantum computer, or that our universe isn’t otherwise artificial.

 cover image: Neuroforest by Matteo Marinella